 How to ignite engagement

 At Prysm, we are actively changing the way we “do” meetings — from the way we think about them to the technology we use to power them— and we are using our own product, Prysm Visual Workplace, to help.
 Rather than giving presentations, we focus on enabling conversations and injecting some life into what can otherwise be a dull, one-way stream of information.

-We recently had an extended marketing meeting where we made great use of Prysm Visual Workplace in one of our huddle rooms.
-Because we were able to see all of the information in one place, we could brainstorm, analyze, find solutions and plan in real time.
-And because the content and context of our session was preserved in the cloud, it was easy to pick up exactly where we left off the next day.
+We recently had an extended marketing meeting where we made great use of Prysm Visual Workplace is one of our huddle rooms.
+Because we were able to see all of the information in one place, we could brainstorm, analyze, find solutions, and plan in real-time.
+And because the content and context of our session were preserved in the cloud, it was easy to pick up exactly where we left off the next day.

 A new way to work

 Looking ahead, we’ve just moved into a new collaborative workspace and will be sharing how our teams are adapting to and benefiting from the workplace changes we are making — and how Prysm Visual Workplace is helping.